Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 2-Day Alice-Toxaway Loop Itinerary

 We started at the Tin Cup hiker trailhead at Pettit Lake and shortly after starting we took a right fork to head up and over the ridge.
 The first few miles were in the forest and nice and shady.
-We hit our only creek crossing for the day around mile three, it was running high, up to knee deep, so we switched in to sandals to cross.
+We hit our only creek crossing for the day around mile three.
+It was running high, up to knee deep, so we switched into sandals to cross.
 After that it was an easy and mostly flat trail to Farley Lake, where we ate lunch.
 From Farley we forked right and began gaining elevation up to Edith Lake, which was beautiful but just a stop along the way.

 couple backpacking above edith lake idaho